 Editor-in-Chief, Journal of Travel Medicine: Annelies Wilder-Smith, Switzerland

-Annelies Wilder-Smith is Professor of Emerging Infectious Diseases at the London School of Hygiene and Tropical Medicine (part-time), and Consultant at the Initiative for Vaccine Research at the World Health Organization, Geneva.
+Annelies Wilder-Smith is Professor at the London School of Hygiene and Tropical Medicine, London, United Kingdom, and a Consultant at the World Health Organization, Geneva, Switzerland.
 She is in charge of dengue and Zika vaccine development at WHO.
 Furthermore, she is Scientific Coordinator of an international consortium called "ZikaPLAN" (zikaplan.tghn.org) funded by the European Commission under Horizon 2020.
 She coordinates 25 institutional global partners to address research gaps with regards to Zika virus infections.
 From 2011 to 2016, she led another EU funded research consortium "DengueTools" to investigate innovative tools for the surveillance and control of dengue.

 A physician with expertise in travel and tropical medicine, she is the Immediate Past President of the International Society of Travel Medicine (ISTM), and Past-President of the Asia Pacific Society of Travel Medicine.
 Her special research interests include vaccine preventable and emerging infectious diseases, in particular related to arboviral diseases.
 With a career spanning almost three decades, she has led and co-led various vaccine trials, published more than 260 scientific papers, edited and co-edited textbooks, and served on various scientific committees.
 Her awards include the Myrone Levine Vaccinology Prize, the Honor Award for exemplary leadership and coordination in determining and communicating global yellow fever risk, the Mercator Professorship award by the German Research Foundation and the Ashdown Oration Award by the Australian College of Travel Medicine.